andrico1234/personal-blog/content/blog/000-the-dilemmas-you'll-face-when-creating-a-web-component-library.md

 When finding a solution for a dilemma, not only did I take a look at the available solutions, but I considered what I wanted to gain from this project.
 These goals manifested as two key principles:

 - to dive deep into the fundamentals of web components
-- to treat oui-ui as if it's will be a widely used component library
+- to treat oui-ui as if it will be a widely used component library

 Defining core principles makes decision-making a lot easier, and you might want to do the same.